 What is pulmonary stenosis?

-When the heart squeezes, the right ventricle (the lower right chamber) pumps blood out into the pulmonary artery, which then takes blood to the lungs.
-The pulmonary valve (also known as the pulmonic valve) is located between the right ventricle and the main pulmonary artery.
+When the heart squeezes, the lower right chamber (right ventricle) pumps blood out and into the pulmonary artery, which then takes blood to the lungs.
+The pulmonary valve (also known as the pulmonic valve) is between the right ventricle and the main pulmonary artery.
 The pulmonary valve's job is to prevent blood from leaking back into the heart between beats.

-A normal pulmonary valve is made up of three thin sections.
-In pulmonary stenosis, two of the sections are stuck together or are too thick.
-There also may be fewer than three sections and as a result, the pulmonary valve is too narrow.
-To compensate, the heart has to work harder to pump enough blood through the valve, and to the body.
+A normal pulmonary valve is made up of three thin sections called leaflets.
+In pulmonary stenosis, two of the leaflets may be stuck together or too thick, or there may be less than three leaflets.
+When the pulmonary valve is too narrow, the heart must work harder to pump enough blood through the valve and to the body.
 Pulmonary stenosis can be mild, moderate, severe or life-threatening.

 Signs and symptoms of pulmonary stenosis

-• A heart murmur (an extra heart sound when a doctor listens to the child’s heart with a stethoscope)
+- A heart murmur (an extra heart sound when a doctor listens to your child’s heart with a stethoscope)

 Testing and diagnosis of pulmonary stenosis

-In rare cases, newborns have life-threatening pulmonary stenosis, which requires immediate medical attention.
-Severe cases of pulmonary stenosis are sometimes diagnosed before birth, through the Fetal Heart Program at Children's Hospital of Philadelphia.
+In rare cases, babies can be born with life-threatening pulmonary stenosis, which requires immediate medical attention.
+Severe cases of pulmonary stenosis are sometimes diagnosed before birth through the Fetal Heart Program at Children's Hospital of Philadelphia (CHOP).

-The Cardiac Center at CHOP typically diagnoses pulmonary stenosis after a primary care doctor detects a heart murmur and refers a child to us.
-To confirm a suspected diagnosis of pulmonary stenosis, some of all of these tests may be used:
+CHOP’s Cardiac Center typically diagnoses pulmonary stenosis after a primary care doctor detects a heart murmur and refers a child to us.
+To confirm a diagnosis of pulmonary stenosis, some or all of these tests may be used:

-• Pulse oximetry: a painless way to monitor the amount of oxygen in the blood
+- Pulse oximetry, which is a noninvasive way to check the amount of oxygen in the blood

-• Echocardiogram (also called an "echo" or ultrasound): sound waves are used to see the internal structure of the heart
+- Echocardiogram (also called an echo or ultrasound), in which sound waves are used to see the internal structure of the heart

-• Electrocardiogram (ECG): measures the electrical activity in the heart
+- Electrocardiogram (ECG), which measures the electrical activity in the heart

-• Cardiac catheterization: a thin tube is inserted into the heart through a vein and/or artery in either the leg or, in very young children, through the belly button
+- Cardiac catheterization, during which a thin tube is inserted into the heart through a vein or artery in the leg to take measurements throughout the heart

-Pulmonary stenosis can run in families, so be sure to tell your cardiologist if there is a history of a heart murmur in other close family members.
+Pulmonary stenosis can run in families, so be sure to tell your cardiologist if any other close family members have a heart murmur.

 Treatment for pulmonary stenosis

-Treatment for pulmonary stenosis will depend on a child’s heart anatomy and function.
-For children with mild pulmonary stenosis, treatment is not usually required.
-However, if the child has moderate, severe, or life-threatening pulmonary stenosis, treatment is needed.
+Treatment for pulmonary stenosis will depend on your child’s heart anatomy and function.
+For children with mild pulmonary stenosis, treatment is not usually needed.
+However, if your child has moderate, severe or life-threatening pulmonary stenosis, treatment is needed and may include the following.

 Cardiac catheterization

-Cardiac catheterization, may be used as a treatment in addition to a testing.
-During cardiac catheterization, an interventional cardiologist will insert a thin tube (catheter) into a vein in the child’s leg, and then guide it to the child’s heart.
+In addition to diagnostic testing, cardiac catheterization may also be used as a treatment.
+During cardiac catheterization, an interventional cardiologist will insert a thin tube (catheter) into a vein in the leg, then guide it to heart.
 The catheter will have a balloon on the end of it.
 The balloon will be briefly inflated to open up the narrow valve, then deflated and withdrawn.
 Sometimes, two catheters and balloons are used.

-After a cardiac catheterization, older children will typically spend one night in the hospital, in CHOP’s dedicated post-catheterization recovery unit, before returning home.
-The child will need to rest for a few days after the procedure, but then can resume normal activity.
-Newborns with critical conditions or children who are already inpatients at CHOP may stay in the hospital slightly longer, either in the Evelyn and Daniel M. Tabas Cardiac Intensive Care Unit (CICU), where they will receive around-the-clock attention from a team of dedicated cardiac critical care medicine specialists, or the Cardiac Care Unit (CCU).
+After a cardiac catheterization, older children will typically spend one night in CHOP’s dedicated post-catheterization recovery unit before returning home.
+After a few days of rest, most children can then return to normal activity.
+Newborns with critical conditions or children who are already inpatients at CHOP may stay in the hospital slightly longer, either in the Evelyn and Daniel M. Tabas Cardiac Intensive Care Unit (CICU) or the Cardiac Care Unit (CCU).

 Surgery

-In rare cases, surgery is required to treat pulmonary stenosis.
+In rare cases, surgery is needed to treat pulmonary stenosis.
 Surgeons will cut open or cut out the valve.

 Surgery for for subpulmonic and supravalvular stenosis

-Subpulmonic and supravalvular pulmonic stenosis do not get better with cardiac catheterization and will require surgery if the blockage is moderate or severe.
-Surgery for subpulmonary stenosis involves cutting out the extra muscles below the valve.
-Surgery for supravalvular pulmonic stenosis involves enlarging the pulmonary artery with a patch.
+Subpulmonic and supravalvular pulmonic stenosis do not get better with cardiac catheterization and may require surgery.
+Surgery for subpulmonic stenosis involves cutting out the extra muscles below the valve.
+Surgery for supravalvular pulmonic stenosis involves using a patch to make the pulmonary artery bigger.

 Outlook for pulmonary stenosis

-Today, most children with heart conditions such as pulmonary stenosis go on to lead healthy, productive lives as adults.
-Research is also being done on innovative ways of treating pulmonary stenosis, including tissue-engineered valve replacements.
+Today, most children with heart conditions like pulmonary stenosis go on to lead healthy, productive lives as adults.
+Research is also being done on innovative ways of treating pulmonary stenosis, including heart valve replacements made from living cells and other materials (tissue-engineered).
 A patient's new valve would be grown with their own cells on a biodegradable mesh.
-Still in the research and development phase, this is an exciting treatment option for pulmonary stenosis that may be available in the near future.
+Tissue-engineered replacement valves are still in the research and development phase but are an exciting treatment possibility that may be available soon.

 Follow-up care for pulmonary stenosis